 The Science Behind Acupuncture for Depression

 A handful of recent studies have highlighted the benefit of acupuncture in the treatment of depression.
-It’s important to note that these studies looked at acupuncture in conjunction with ‘usual care’ (medications) and not as a replacement to regular treatment.
+It’s important to note that these studies looked at acupuncture in conjunction with "usual care" (medications) and not as a replacement to regular treatment.

-Two Recent Studies
+Two Recent Studies of Interest

 A recent study out of the University of York in the United Kingdom demonstrated that adding acupuncture or counseling to usual care (medications) created a significant reduction in depression for patients over usual care alone.
 This study indicated that taking an integrative approach to treatment is better than taking medication alone.
 There were no adverse effects from adding the acupuncture or counseling treatment.